MilanVlaski/issue-tracking/README.md

 - [ ] **Production postgres environment** (2 days) (Maybe Google Cloud + Secret manager)
 - [x] **Local postgres** (3 days)
 - [ ] **Styling** (2 days)
-- [ ] FEAT: Assign a problem to an engineer.
-- [ ] FEAT: Then, create a patch for a problem, MUST be posted by an engineer working on the problem.
+- [ ] FEAT: Create a patch for a problem, MUST be posted by an engineer working on the problem.
+- [ ] FEAT: User installs patch, by clicking a link on the answered problem page.
+It takes them to a simple application/buy, and the button says Install instead of Buy.
+The message is also "App downloading..."
-- [ ] FEAT: A problem should display all the engineer's names.
+  - [ ] The shop should not contain the already owned version of the app.
+(Nobody will check this, tbh)
-- [ ] FEAT: See all engineers, with a count of solved problems, and option to see problems they are working on.
-- [ ] FEAT: User installs patch.
-Also, a user who owns a certain version of an application can install any patch of that MAJOR version (in 1.2.3., if they own the first digit), for free.
+  - [ ] A user who owns a certain version of an application can install any patch of that MAJOR version (in 1.2.3., if they own the first digit), for free.
 (Others cannot.)
 - [ ] FEAT: Add date created to answer.
+- [ ] FEAT: See all engineers, with a count of solved problems, and option to see problems they are working on.
 - [ ] FEAT: When an engineer registers, their "employed from" column gets set to the current date.
 - [ ] Add filtering to problems page for the engineer.
 (User's is prefiltered.)
 ## Error handling